Dan Kreider

-Daniel S. Kreider (born March 11, 1977) is a former American football fullback.
+Daniel S. Kreider (born March 11, 1977) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the University of New Hampshire.
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2000.
-He played college football at New Hampshire.

 Kreider earned a Super Bowl ring with the Steelers in Super Bowl XL, defeating the Seattle Seahawks.
-He has also played for the St. Louis Rams and Arizona Cardinals.
+He has also played for the St. Louis Rams and the Arizona Cardinals.

 College career

 Kreider earned state Section II Best Player honors as a senior at Manheim, Pennsylvania's Manheim Central High School.
-He attended the University of New Hampshire and was an A student and letterman in football.
-In football, he was a three-year starter at fullback, and as a senior, he posted 92 rushing attempts for 518 yards (5.6 yards per rushing attempt avg.), and 25 receptions for 275 yards (11.00 yards per reception avg.) and a touchdown.
+He attended the University of New Hampshire and was an A student and a letterman in football.
+In football, he was a three-year starter at fullback; as a senior, he posted 92 rushing attempts for 518 yards (5.6 yards per rushing attempt avg.), 25 receptions for 275 yards (11.00 yards per reception avg.) and a touchdown.
 He majored in business administration.

 Professional career

 Pittsburgh Steelers

-Kreider entered the league when the Steelers signed him as an undrafted free agent following the 2000 NFL Draft.
+Kreider entered the league when the Steelers signed him as an undrafted free agent following the 2000 NFL draft.
 After playing on the team's practice squad, he was signed to the active roster on October 17, 2000, to replace Jon Witman, who had been injured.

 He remained on the active roster for the remainder of the season and was named the Steelers' Rookie of the Year, playing better than draftees Plaxico Burress and Marvel Smith.
-Starting at fullback in Super Bowl XL vs Seattle, Kreider threw a key block for quarterback Ben Roethlisberger on a one-yard touchdown run in the second quarter to give the Steelers a 7-3 lead.
+Starting at fullback in Super Bowl XL vs Seattle, Kreider threw a key block for quarterback Ben Roethlisberger on a one-yard touchdown run in the second quarter to give the Steelers a 7–3 lead.

-It was announced on September 7, 2007 that there may be some games during the 2007 season that Kreider may not even dress.
+On September 7, 2007, it was announced that there may be some games during the 2007 season that Kreider may not even dress.
 It was also announced at the same time that he would not be the starting fullback, but rather Carey Davis would assume that role for at least the first game.

 After tearing his ACL in week 12 against the Miami Dolphins, he was placed on season-ending injured reserve on November 29.